apache/mxnet/docs/tutorials/basic/symbol.md

 ```

 The computations declared in the above examples can be bound to the input data
 for evaluation by using `bind` method.
-It is discussed in the
+We discuss this further in the
 [symbol manipulation](#Symbol Manipulation) section.

 ### Basic Neural Networks

-Besides the basic operators, `Symbol` has a rich set of neural network layers.
+Besides the basic operators, `Symbol` also supports a rich set of neural network layers.
 The following example constructs a two layer fully connected neural network
-and then visualize the structure of that network given the input data shape.
+and then visualizes the structure of that network given the input data shape.

 ```python
 net = mx.sym.Variable('data')